 Rather than stressing about whether you’ve fallen victim to a phishing scheme, let technology figure it out for you.
 Software programs like Malwarebytes Premium not only scan your devices for suspicious files, but also remove any viruses and malware that might be hiding on your computer and warn you if you’re visiting a suspicious site, perhaps posing as a college or university website.
 As one of the top antivirus software tools on the market, Malwarebytes Premium delivers near-perfect detection rates with four layers of real-time protection operating around the clock.

 Paying for college the smart way

 Filling out financial aid forms requires college applicants to submit a lot of personal information online such as tax filings and Social Security numbers.
 This is just the type of highly sensitive financial information that scammers are looking for.

 “They often tell a story to trick you into clicking on a link or opening an attachment.
 Things like: they spotted suspicious activity, need you to confirm your information, or say there’s a problem with your payment,” says the FTC.
 “They hope you’ll click on the fake email so they can steal your password, account number, or Social Security number.
 If they get that information, they could gain access to your email, bank, or other accounts.”

-But top software programs like Malwarebytes Premium can add a much needed security layer that can protect you — and your child — from giving away sensitive information that could lead to identity theft.
+But top software programs like Malwarebytes Premium can add a much needed security layer that can protect you — and your child — from harmful malware on your computers that could lead to identity theft.